AlCastilloBa/roadcoin/README.md

 * To compile for Windows with MinGW, use `mingw32-make.exe -f ./Makefile_windows_minGW`, but check "include" and "lib" paths first.
 Additionally, an "exe" is included (remember SDL2, SDL2image, SDL2ttf, SDL2mixer dll libraries are needed).

 ## Current state
 Work in progress.
 The basic game physics have been implemented.
-It is minimally playable, but a lot of features are still to be programmed.
+It has a functional menu, and all levels can be played directly through this menu.
+Currently the game consist on five levels, and all levels are playable.
+A lot of features are still to be programmed...

 ## Controls
 Game can be controlled with a mouse.
 Moving mouse left and right rotates the map.